 I recently had my DNA tested, something I was not planning on doing, resisting technology as is my wont.
 I have traced and followed my family line back many generations through research and documents (albeit many found online, not being as much a Luddite as I protest), and have a fairly comprehensive idea of "what I am."
 Or so I thought.

-The reason for the change of heart was two newfound cousins who came forward, independently, after the new year.
+The catalyst for my volte-face was two newfound cousins who came forward, independently, after the new year.
 They both had found me through this blog, happily enough.
 And they both had questions for me that only DNA could help answer.
 That coincidence--and an online sale price--convinced me to submit a sample.

 |Another of my 5xggs, John Conley (30 Aug 1776 - 31 Jan 1853), and Absalom Fender |